pbatard/RaspberryPiPkg/Readme.md

 # Notes

+## ARM Trusted Firmware (ATF)

+The ATF binaries being used were compiled from the latest ATF source with pull request 1678 applied, to prevent an infinite loop while flushing the UART buffers on reboot.

+For more details on the ATF compilation, see the README in the `Binaries/` directory.

 ## Custom Device Tree

 The default Device Tree included in the firmware is the one for a Raspberry Pi 3 Model B (not B+).